vsevex/whixp/README.md

 ## Supported Extensions

-**V-Card**: (XEP-0054) The vCard plugin in the XMPP server refers to a feature that allows users to create and manage virtual business cards within the XMPP communication protocol.
+**V-Card**: (XEP-0054) The vCard extension in the XMPP server refers to a feature that allows users to create and manage virtual business cards within the XMPP communication protocol.
 For more information please navigate to `lib/extensions/v-card/`.

-**Publish-Subscribe**: (XEP-0060, XEP-0248) The Pubsub (Publish-Subscribe) plugin in XMPP server support is a feature that enables the distribution and dissemination of published information to interested subscribers within the XMPP network.
+**Publish-Subscribe**: (XEP-0060, XEP-0248) The Pubsub (Publish-Subscribe) extension in XMPP server support is a feature that enables the distribution and dissemination of published information to interested subscribers within the XMPP network.
 It is a key component of the XMPP protocol for building real-time messaging and notification systems.

+**Disco**: (XEP-0030) The Service Discovery extension provides enhanced functionality for discovering services within an XMPP network.
+The rest of doc provides a brief of the extension and its features.

+**Registration**: (XEP-0077) The registration extension allows users to register new accounts on an XMPP server directly from the client, streamlining the registration process.

 ## Up-Coming Features